-Additionally, in the presence of the very low background sound levels the C-weighted analysis of the signal to noise ratios showed a clear difference between "old" and "new" trams, which was not noticeable with the A-weighted approach.
+The analyses suggest a slight overall mean difference between "New" and "Old Trams" at all of the investigated homes - when psychoacoustic parameters are applied.
+Whether the small mean differences overall in the psychoacoustic parameters are solely responsible for the strong complaints of the inhabitants in some areas cannot be answered with certainty.
+However, in the presence of the very low background sound levels the C-weighted analysis of the signal to noise ratios showed a clear difference between "old" and "new" trams, which was not noticeable with the Aweighted approach.
 A noticeable difference was also uncovered regarding sharpness - especially at higher speed levels.
 A comparison with trams from another Austrian city revealed rather high sharpness values for the tramways in Graz.

-Although the mean vibration levels stay below the typical guideline values for the average human, it is well known that the standards (e.g. ISO 2631-2:2003 or ÖNORM S 9012) may underestimate the potential effects on both more sensitive humans and during evening and night hours as suggested by recent exposure response curves (24).
-Furthermore, the observed presence of strong low frequency components can induce further vibration perceptions through cross-modality interactions (25,26).
+Although the mean vibration levels stay below the typical guideline values for the average human subject it is well known that the standards (eg. ISO 2631-2: 2003 or ÖNORM S 9012) may underestimate the potential effects on both more sensitive subjects and on evening and night hours as suggested by recent exposure response curves [23].
+Furthermore, the observed presence of strong low frequency components can induce further vibration perceptions through cross-modality interactions [24,25].
 Such cross-over effects are not covered in typical "mono-sensory" guideline assessments, where primary and secondary airborne sound and ground vibration effects are separately assessed.